 The two dominant types of laser guide stars are the sodium beacon and the Rayleigh beacon.
-The principle of the sodium guide star is to tune the wavelength of the laser radiation to a resonance of sodium atoms at 589.2 nm.
+The principle of the sodium guide star is to tune the wavelength of the laser radiation to an absorption resonance of sodium atoms at 589.2 nm.
 This causes sodium atoms, naturally occurring in the mesosphere at an altitude of around 90 km, to absorb laser light and subsequently to emit fluorescence at the same wavelength.
 This approach has the nice feature of obtaining fluorescence light essentially only from a narrow range of high altitudes.
-Its disadvantage is that the required powerful orange/yellow laser source with a small linewidth is not easy to construct and accordingly expensive.
+Its disadvantage is that the required orange/yellow laser source with a power of e.g. 10 W or even 50 W and a small linewidth is not easy to construct and accordingly expensive.
 Available technological options for sodium beacons include

 - a Raman laser based on a bulk crystal, pumped with a frequency-doubled Q-switched neodymium-based solid-state laser